 Golden Key strives to encourage its members in three aspects: Academics, Leadership and Service.
 Kitty Hoi Yan Wong, a Golden Key member since 2017, perfectly encapsulates the values of Golden Key, and her work in Community Service has proved truly impactful to her local community.

 Back in 1977, a group of students had a vision for a new kind of campus organization – an honor society that would empower high–achieving students to become future world leaders.

 On our 40th Anniversary, Georgia Governor Nathan Deal gave us the gift of commending our members and recognizing the Society.
-Thank you to our entire GK family for your hard work and dedication to Golden Key.
-Click here to see the scanned Proclamation!
-Here’s to […]

 Adnan Bokhari has been Chairman of Golden Key’s Board of Directors since August 2016.
 Read about his inspiring story and what drew him to Golden Key.